 Nancy’s Aunt Marian and Uncle Al were extremely active in the Essex community, and were key members of the team of residents who established the charming River Museum at the end of Main Street.

-There is not much in town for provisioning, but there is a good, yet small, market accessible via Uber: Colonial Market.
-There are, however, some fun shops in town to wander in and out of, including a great ice cream store and a store devoted soley to Rubber Ducks!
+There are some fun shops in town to wander in and out of, including a great ice cream store and a store devoted entirely to Rubber Ducks!

 Shops in downtown Essex